threehook/eth-scaffolder/README.md

 If you want to define a different network you place it anywhere on your filesystem and use the -c flag to point to it.

 <H4>Password files</H4>
-Every account defined in the config file needs a password file.
+Every account defined in the config file needs a password file.<br/>
 A password file is a text file with on the first line your chosen password.<br/>
 During testing you need this password to send ether or to deploy a smart contract.<br/>
 If you don't want to use your own password file(s) you may use the one in the sources by defining `- PasswordFile: "./password.txt"` under every account in the config file.<br/>